marketneutral/alphatools/README.md

 ## Contributing

 I hope you enjoy this package.
 Please leave feedback, or better, contribute.
-If you are planning to make a PR, please get in touch with me before you do any work.
-Things that would be awesome to work on (in order):
+If you are planning to make a PR, please get in touch with me before you do any work as I have a project plan.
+I am figuring this out as I go and could use help, especially with (in order)

-- incorporating `six` so that the package works with Python 3.x and Python 2.7
+- Incorporating `six` so that the package works with Python 3.x and Python 2.7
+- Creating tests and using Travis CI on this repo
+- Python packaging
 - Dockerizing this thing so we can avoid the painful install process